-- 16. In addition the judge will make reference to the document "Your Responsibilities as Jurors" (Appendix C) a copy of which the jury will also have been given on arrival. - 17.
-The Crown will call their first witness. - 18.
-The trial will then proceed as normal. - 19.
+- 19. In some cases it may be appropriate to give written directions at this stage on additional topics such as dockets, special defences, concert etc. These are set out in Part C of Appendix G. Since all these directions are contained on pre-printed sheets and each member of the jury will be given a copy prior to the judge referring to them, it will be necessary prior to the start of the trial to have selected the appropriate collection of sheets for distribution. - 20.
+In addition the judge will make reference to the document "Your Responsibilities as Jurors" (Appendix C) a copy of which the jury will also have been given on arrival. - 21.
+The Crown will call their first witness. - 22.
+The trial will then proceed as normal. - 23.
 Note: if during the trial a "new" event occurs, e.g. the first time a production is shown on the document camera, the judge may want to check with the jurors that they can see the image.
-It is thought that it should be the judge who does this, rather than asking (e.g.) the prosecutor to do so. - 20.
-In accordance with current public health guidance, documents which are to be given to the jury will require to be printed/copied by a member of SCTS staff who is wearing a face covering and disposable gloves.
+It is thought that it should be the judge who does this, rather than asking (e.g.) the prosecutor to do so. - 24.
+Documents which are to be given to the jury will require to be printed/copied by a member of SCTS staff who is wearing a face covering and disposable gloves.
 Any copy productions will then be placed in a folder for transporting to the jury.
 Any member of staff distributing paper productions will be wearing a face covering and disposable gloves.
 This will allow for the printing and provision of documents to the jury where such documents are generated just before the trial starts or even during the trial.
 In the Jury Information sheet which is sent with the citations it is said:-